Surely all Acts and Parliamentary Debates are available on the Internet these days?

 I want ...a House of Lords Judgment or Appeal Case record

 From 14 November 1996 to 30 July 2009, House of Lords Judgments are available online.
-Earlier judgments are available in hard copy only and photocopies can be ordered from us (the usual charges apply), or they can be viewed in our search room at Westminster.
+Apart from a selection available on BAILII, House of Lords judgments before 14 November 1996 are available in hard copy only and copies can be ordered from us (our usual charges apply), or they can be viewed in our search room at Westminster, please email us to make an appointment.
 The judicial functions of the House of Lords transferred to the new Supreme Court on 1 October 2009, which keeps its own records.

 Bound copies of the House of Lords Appeal Case records, containing the evidence offered by the appellant along with the argument and interpretation put by their legal defence are also held by us and can be viewed in our search room.
 If you are able to access them, you may also find copies of House of Lords Appeal Cases at Lincoln's Inn Library, the Advocates Library in Scotland and the Library of Congress in Washington, USA.
 The Parliamentary Archives does not hold any other court case records apart from House of Lords Appeal Cases, see The National Archives research guides for advice on tracing other court records.
 Back to Top